Byzantine–Norman wars: First Norman invasion of the Balkans (1081–1085)

 Bohemond began his campaign with vigor.
 Instead of marching against Thessaloncia, like his father had planned, Bohemond marched south to Ioannina, the capital of Epirus.
 The city quickly surrendered, while Alexios had regrouped since Dyrrhachium, and, having mustered a new army, rode to retake the city.
 Sometime in summer 1082, Alexios and Bohemond met outside of Ioannina.
 Numbers are unknown, but it is estimated that Alexios slightly outnumbered the Normans.
 Alexios had hoped to lure Bohemond into a frontal charge, where he could then flank the Normans.
 However, Bohemond instead ordered his knights to charge from the flanks, surprising the Romans, who quickly routed, with most of the infantry slaughtered.
 Alexios fled once more to Thessalonica, where he levied a new army, paying for them mainly with Orthodox treasures from churches.
 Bohemond, meanwhile, continued to march south, where he besieged Arta.
 However, unlike Ioannina, Arta held out.
-Alexios once again marched to relieve the besieged cities, forcing Bohemond to lift the siege to meet Alexios' army.
-Before the battle, Alexios placed stakes to impale the Norman's horses, but Bohemond again outflanked the emperor with his knights, crushing Alexios' army once more.
+Alexios once again marched to relieve the besieged cities, forcing Bohemond to lift the siege to meet Alexios's army.
+Before the battle, Alexios placed stakes to impale the Normans' horses, but Bohemond again outflanked the emperor with his knights, crushing Alexios's army once more.
 The Romans, fully demoralized from several defeats, withdrew almost instantly once they became flanked, and the front line infantry was again surrounded and slaughtered.
 However, unlike Dyrrhachium and Ioannina, the Romans did not fully rout, and Alexios managed to restore order among his men, and retreat.
 Bohemond, pressing his advantage, did not renew the siege, but instead marched north, subduing Skopje before marching back to Castoria for the winter.
 However, the young Norman had grown confident in his army after his victories, and, instead of wintering in warm beds, decided to besiege Larissa, the regional capital.

 It was already early November by the time Bohemond reached the city and put it under siege.
 The cities defense was led by Leo Cephalas, a veteran soldier, and completely loyal to Alexios.
 Cephalas held out for six months through a grueling winter, but by spring, supplies were running out, and the city began to starve.
-However, during the winter, the stubborn emperor had been rallying yet another army, including 7000 Turkish mercenaries from the Sultanate of Rum, and in spring, he marched towards Larissa.
+However, during the winter, the stubborn emperor had been rallying yet another army, including 7,000 Turkish mercenaries from the Sultanate of Rum, and in spring, he marched towards Larissa.
 He also sent agents to sow dissent within the Norman camp, accusing high-ranking officers of treason, which undermined Bohemond's authority.
 Alexios reached the city in late spring, and spent several weeks drilling his men, and planning his attack.
 Alexios knew that his unskilled army had no chance in open battle against Bohemond's veteran, capable force, as shown at Ioannina and Arta.
 Instead, he used locals to teach his commanders about every detail of the land, and planned an ambush.